Amenability notions of hypergroups and some applications to locally compact groups

-As a great reference for this important characterization for locally compact groups is the Master's thesis of Zwarich, \cite{zw-the}.
-Chapter~4 in this long thesis is dedicated to this proof for locally compact groups based on an observation by Haagerup in \cite{haa} and the von Neumann theory developed in \cite{dix2}.The proof, in \cite{zw-the}, is written based on the properties of von Neumann algebras which are in \ma{standard form} as defined in \cite{haa}, so it can be adapted easily for hypergroups as well.
-Before we present the proof, let us recall that every element $u\in A(H)$ acts $\sigma$-weak continuously on $VN(H)$; hence, $u$ is actually a \ma{normal} linear functional on $VN(H)$, \cite[Section~3.3]{zw-the}.
+A reference for this characterization of Fourier algebras on locally compact groups is the Master's thesis of Zwarich, \cite{zw-the}.
+Chapter~4 is dedicated to this proof for locally compact groups based on an observation by Haagerup, \cite{haa}, and the von Neumann theory developed in \cite{dix2}.
+The proof, in \cite{zw-the}, is written based on the properties of von Neumann algebras which are in the \ma{standard form} as defined in \cite{haa}.
+This argument can be used easily for unimodular hypergroups as well.
+Before we present the proof, let us recall that every element $u\in A(H)$ acts $\sigma$-weak continuously on $\VN(H)$; hence, $u$ is actually a \ma{normal} linear functional on $\VN(H)$, \cite[Section~3.3]{zw-the}.
+Note that for non-unimodular hypergroups, condition (v) of \cite[Definition~4.3.3]{zw-the} may not be satisfied.

 0.75em